FarmData2/FD2-School-Materials/01-Introduction/01-Intro-Class-Notes.md

 - Time now to get your FarmData2 development environment up and running.
 - Follow the activity in [01-Intro-Hands-On.md](./01-Intro-Hands-On.md)
+  - Be sure to distribute the URL of the FarmData2-School upstream that is to be forked.

 ## Regroup